Sullivan says Letang's injury won't result in sweeping changes

 Results with Letang out this season have been encouraging — the Penguins' record is 24-9-5 — but a few numbers suggest the Penguins need only a little puck luck to work against them to suddenly struggle.

-“For us, it's got to be a mentality that we're a good enough team,” said Olli Maatta, who Wednesday joined the Penguins in a no-contact capacity for the first time since suffering his hand injury on Feb.
+“For us, it's got to be a mentality that we're a good enough team,” said Maatta, who Wednesday joined the Penguins in a no-contact capacity for the first time since suffering his hand injury Feb.
 16. “We've been missing guys all year.
-Our strength is our depth.
-That's something we're confident with.”
+Our strength is our depth.”

 Perhaps no Penguins defenseman stands a better chance of replicating Letang's offensive productivity than Schultz, whose 49 points through 76 games put him fourth on the team in scoring.

-The process building up Schultz's confidence started a year ago, when Sullivan limited his exposure to top-six forwards and rarely forced him to start shifts in the defensive zone.
+The process of building up Schultz's confidence started a year ago, when Sullivan limited his exposure to top-six forwards and rarely forced him to start shifts in the defensive zone.

 Schultz proved this season he no longer needed a significantly sheltered role.
 But his ability to shut down top opposing forwards remains questionable.